-The Wokingham Stakes stands as the penultimate race of the five-day Royal Ascot festival, immediately following the high class Diamond Jubilee Stakes which is run over the same distance.
+The Wokingham Stakes stands as fifth of seven races on Day 5 of the Royal Ascot festival, immediately following the high class Diamond Jubilee Stakes which is run over the same distance.

 While not carrying the same level of prestige as the race before it, this heritage handicap is able to compete in terms of pure excitement.
 We tend to have a huge field declared for the Class 2 contest and choosing just one name is a tough ask.

 Wokingham Stakes Course Map (Flat Course)

 Wokingham Stakes Past Winners

 |2019||Cape Byron||7/2||Roger Varian||Andrea Atzeni|

 |2018||Bacchus||33/1||Brian Meehan||Jim Crowley|

 |2011||Deacon Blues||15/2||James Fanshawe||Johnny Murtagh|

 |2010||Ladies Poker Two||9/2||Jeremy Noseda||Johnny Murtagh|